 The site is underlain by the Lambeth Group which comprises Clay, Silt and Sand bedrock.
 This is expected to permit variable amounts of infiltration.
-No superficial deposits are present at the site.
-The underlying soils are loamy and clayey floodplain soils with naturally high groundwater.
+Superficial deposits of gravel are also present at this site, these are also expected to be freely draining.
+The underlying soils are acid loamy soils which are also expected to be freely draining.

-Based on the data available the water table at the site could be mobile and close to the surface, translating to a moderate risk of groundwater flooding.
+Based on the data available the water table at the site could be mobile, translating to a moderate risk of groundwater flooding.
 More data is required at the planning stage to confirm this.